Spectacular offer: This is what we know

 “Wine is still what we take most seriously,” explains Wynand, confident in the competitive quality of the vineyards’ produce.
 “You can have all of the other trappings, but if your wine is not up to scratch, you can forget it.”

-Although many of the candidates in their wide assortment have roped in a number of prestigious awards – a trophy in the Tri Nations Challenge and multiple golds in the Michelangelo Awards, included – Kleine Zalze’s flagship wine remains their Chenin Blanc, a varietal with which they have become almost synonymous.
+Although many of the candidates in the estate’s wide assortment have roped in a number of prestigious awards over the years – multiple golds in the International Wine & Spirit Competition and in the Michelangelo Awards, included – Kleine Zalze’s flagship wine remains its Chenin Blanc, a varietal with which it has become almost synonymous.

-With two well-acclaimed styles in their collection – a fresh entry-level bush vines variety and a ripe, rich wooded one – they are devoted to creating Chenins that push boundaries and set new standards.
-In fact, so firm is their confidence in the high potential of this white that they firmly believe, and are in fact driven to show, that it is a varietal that South Africa can ultimately identify itself with on a global stage, in the same way that other wine-producing countries have claim over other specific categories (for example, Argentina with Malbec and New Zealand with Sauvignon Blanc).
+With three well-acclaimed styles in its collection – a fresh entry-level bush vines variety, a ripe, rich wooded one and a creamy top-of-the-range one – the farm is devoted to creating Chenins that push boundaries and set new standards.
+In fact, so firm is its confidence in the high potential of this white that it firmly believes, and is in fact driven to show, that it is a varietal that South Africa can ultimately identify itself with on a global stage, in the same way that other wine-producing countries have claim over other specific categories (for example, Argentina with Malbec and New Zealand with Sauvignon Blanc).

 “Winemakers don’t always want to be told exactly what to make and how to make it,” Wynand says of the farm’s open-minded approach.
 “They are creative people, so it’s necessary to give them leeway to express themselves.”

-This outlook is certainly well received by the winery’s esteemed Cellar Master Johan Joubert, who’s arty inclination and inherent desire to create is, in part, what initially drew him to the winemaking industry.
+This outlook is certainly well received by the winery’s esteemed Cellar Master Alastair Rimmer, whose desire to create and to ‘grow’ wine is, in part, what initially drew him to the industry.

-But the greatest determiner of this master’s success is, in fact, not his broad knowledge or detailed approach, but rather his steadfast commitment to innovation and, perhaps more importantly, the unwavering fervour he holds for his trade.
+But the greatest determiner of this duo’s success at Kleine Zalze is, in fact, not their broad knowledge or detailed approach, but rather their steadfast commitment to innovation and, even more importantly, their unwavering fervour for the trade.

-It would seem then that Johan has certainly found his niche at Kleine Zalze, a farm that’s driven as much by skill, know-how and a promise to offer guests an all-encompassing experience as it is by dedication and passion.
+It would seem then that Alastair and R.J have certainly found their niche at Kleine Zalze, a farm that’s driven as much by skill, know-how and a promise to offer guests an all-encompassing experience as it is by dedication and passion.

 Kleine Zalze Lodge